 IoT solutions are also preferable for increased visibility across global networks.
 As a result, IoT systems and solutions can also be flourished at the C level, while M2M solutions can only be developed at the departmental level.

 M2M and IoT have become synonymous in numerous sectors.
-But to specify a solution for meeting your anticipated needs, you will have to understand the difference between these technologies carefully.
-That’s what motivated me to talk about IoT vs M2M.
+But to specify a solution for meeting your anticipated needs, you must carefully understand the difference between these technologies.
+That’s what motivated me to talk about IoT vs. M2M.
 I have highlighted the importance, role, effectivity, applications, connectivity, and architecture to differentiate these two distinct technologies.

-IoT is going to grow a lot faster than M2M due to enterprise integration capabilities and scalability.
+IoT will grow much faster than M2M due to enterprise integration capabilities and scalability.
 In addition, the number of cost-effective solutions and reliable services is also there that will directly contribute to the expansion of IoT in the coming years.

 On the other hand, M2M suppliers are going to enter the new terrace of IoT incorporation.
 It will definitely create new opportunities and add value to the existing devices and solutions.

 I believe this article will eradicate all the confusions that you have on your mind about IoT and M2M.
 You will also draw a line to distinguish between IoT and M2M communication systems and specify the best fit to meet your goal.